-Once a Number - Multi question is selected in each of the Blue and Brown Drop-down Menus the resulting table shows correlations.
-The formula used for computing the correlation is determined by the Correlations setting in Statistical Assumptions.
+Once a Number or Number - Multi question is selected in each of the Blue and Brown Drop-down Menus the resulting table shows correlations.

 For example: